openstack/nova-specs/specs/liberty/approved/consolidate-console-api.rst

 * wrong values for protocol/type in the request - "400 Bad Request"
 * the instance is not yet ready - "409 Conflict"
 * the virt driver doesn't support this console type - "501 Not Implemented"

+The old API 'os-getVNCConsole', 'os-getSPICEConsole', 'os-getSerialConsole' and 'os-getRDPConsole' will be removed at the microversion which new API added.

 Security impact
 ---------------